-If someone is confronting you, most likely their intention isn’t to reject you or tear you down.
+If someone close to you to is confronting you, most likely their intention isn’t to reject you or tear you down.
 They probably just want to resolve a problem.
 So focus on resolving that problem.

 3. Accept that being in the wrong is okay.

 This is part of being logical.
 I don’t like being wrong or being criticized, because I feel easily shamed.
 So when someone confronts me about something, I can go into survival mode––I get defensive, aggressive, and/or go cold.
 But logically, it stands to reason that I will sometimes be in the wrong.
 And that’s okay.

 Being wrong happens to all of us.
 There’s no reason to feel ashamed.
 You’re only human.
 And someone pointing this out to you is the only way to grow and change.
 (So it’s actually a good thing you’re being painfully confronted.)